 - A Kanban board: a simple board with three columns—to-do, doing, and done, in its simplest form

 - Other tools created specifically for Agile projects, such as Sandglaz

 Gantt charts have come a long way, having served the manufacturing and service industries.
 They have made processes so much more transparent, and have adapted as best they could for the more demanding software industry.

 While their popularity has, no doubt, waned greatly, they still remain the first go-to for project managers worldwide at the start of a project.

-This has a been a guide to the how to create a Gantt chart for a project.
-Here we have discussed steps to create a Gantt chart for a project in an effective manner.
+This has been a guide to how to create a Gantt chart for a project?.
+Here we have discussed steps to create a Gantt chart for a project in an effective manner, limitations along with some alternatives to Gantt chart.
 You may also have a look at the following articles to learn more –